Each month we explore interesting and lesser-known or used plant-based foods from around the world. This months focus is the Middle East.

 This versatile spice is widely used in rice and vegetable dishes as well as in salads (like fattoush) and even desserts and the spice is so popular and versatile that sumac is even used like salt and pepper are consumed in the West(5) as an addition to the meal when serving.
 To get started using sumac in your household, try a fattoush salad where the sumac shines in the dressing.

 You may have tried pomegranate in some form such as the fruit (arils) or juice, but the chances are that it doesn’t frequently feature in your diet.
-Apart from fruit and juice, pomegranate is available in various forms such as molasses and as an ingredient in jams, jellies, sauces, salad dressings, and kinds of vinegar.
+Apart from fruit and juice, pomegranate is available in various forms such as molasses and as an ingredient in jams, jellies, sauces, salad dressings, and vinegar kinds.
 Anardana, which is the powdered form of pomegranate seed, is used as a form of spice.
 (6) Here is all the encouragement you need to get inspired to use pomegranate and given the therapeutic values it displays, with good reason.

 Pomegranate is a potent antioxidant, so is it any wonder that it displays several health benefits including preventing and treating high blood pressure, high cholesterol, oxidative stress and hyperglycemia.
 (6) It is demonstrated that certain components of pomegranate such as polyphenols have potential anti-inflammatory and anti-carcinogenic (anti-cancer) effects..(6)